javajuice1337/RustPlusBot/plugin examples/messagerouting.md

 > Make sure you set the channel ID for the catch all routing rule `"*"`, otherwise all non-routed messages will be ignored by default.

 > [!TIP]
-> The `wilcard` field is case-sensitive so make sure the message is entered exactly as it appears in team chat.
+> The `wildcard` field is case-sensitive so make sure the message is entered exactly as it appears in team chat.